 - A. The city is authorized to make inspections and take such actions as required to enforce the provisions of this chapter.
 The city has the authority to enter onto land for the purpose of inspecting site development activities or resulting improvements.
 City staff will make an effort to contact the property owner before entering onto that property. - B. If the city engineer determines a site has any unpermitted or illegal facilities placed, constructed or installed on the site, then the city engineer shall notify the owner in writing directing the owner to submit a written plan (with construction drawings completed by a professional engineer, if otherwise required by this chapter) within ten calendar days.
 This plan (and drawings, if required) shall depict the restoration or stabilization of the site or correct the work that has adversely impacted adjacent or downstream property owners.
 The city engineer shall review the plan (and drawings, if required) for compliance with city standards and issue comments for correction, if necessary, or issue an approval to the owner.
-The city shall establish a fee by resolution for such review, with all costs borne by the owner.
 If the required corrective work constitutes a grading permit, then the city shall collect the appropriate grading permit fee. - C. Any person, firm, corporation or entity violating any of the provisions of this chapter, whether they be the property owner, the applicant, the contractor or any other person acting with or without the authorization of the property owner or applicant, shall be subject to the code enforcement procedures of Chapters 1.16, 1.20 and 1.24